Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.10

+    This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the type of the variable being defined.

+.. variable-annotation:: Encoding

-    This string annotation specifies the name of the type of the variable as it will appear in any generated docstrings.
-It is usually used with variables of type :stype:`SIP_PYOBJECT` to provide a more specific type.
+    This string annotation serves the same purpose as the :aanno:`Encoding` argument annotation when applied to the type of the variable being defined.

+.. variable-annotation:: PyInt

+    .. versionadded:: 4.12

+    This boolean annotation serves the same purpose as the :aanno:`PyInt` argument annotation when applied to the type of the variable being defined.

 .. variable-annotation:: PyName